zeeshannisar/maximising-kidney-glomeruli-segmentation-using-limited-labels/README.md

 **Zeeshan Nisar, Thomas Lampert — Computers in Biology and Medicine, 2025**

-> 🟦 **Note:** We are in the process of updating this repository to provide comprehensive materials—including the code,
-> pre-trained model weights, and step-by-step usage instructions.
-Everything will be available within 1–2 weeks.
-> Thanks for patience.

-> 🟩 **Available Now:**
-> - ✅ The complete **code** is now available in this repository.
-> - ✅ The **pre-trained model weights** can be downloaded here:  [➡️ Download Pre-trained Weights](https://seafile.unistra.fr/d/8a7fd71081644d2f86dc/)
-> 📌 **Coming Soon:** Detailed instructions for trainin, evaluation, and reproducing the results reported in the paper.

 ## Abstract
 <div style="text-align: left">
 Histopathology, the microscopic examination of tissue samples, is essential for disease diagnosis and prognosis.